-One of the newest restaurants opened by Gastón Acurio.
+One of the newest restaurants opened by Gastón Acurio in Lima.
 A few steps away from Parque Kennedy, El Bodegón offers a typical criollo menu.
 You will find almost all the classics of Peruvian gastronomy served in generous portions and at a lower price than the more renowned criollo places such as Panchita and Isolina.
 In this “street corner tavern” setting, we recommend you to taste a typical Afro-Peruvian dish from the Chincha region (south of Lima) that is called Mancha pecho de sopa seca con carapulcra (S/29) – made of ember-roasted pork in a cylinder, pasta and dehydrated potatoes seasoned with multiple spices.
 The other recommendation : a rocoto relleno (S/29), some sort of large hot pepper from Arequipa filled with stew, cheese, olives, peas, cumin and parsley, served with a potato gratin.

 Location: Calle Tarapacá 197, Miraflores | Google Maps